felippeduran/asteroids/README.md

 The gameplay also includes an example of lightweight unit tests for the `ShipSystem`.

 The entry point for the gameplay is the `GameplayFactory` class, which loads asset dependencies, instantiate objects and create a disposable object.
+The game is fully data-driven, with a `GameConfig` struct and a `ScriptableObject` `GameConfigAsset`.

 Finally, the gameplay leverages object pools to minimize object instantiation during gameplay.